ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/CheatsList.md

 Game.Screenshot>Screenshot: Write screenshot
 Game.Screenshot>Show Interface in Screenshots: Do you want to see the interface in screenshots?
 Game>Annoying Sounds: Toggle annoying sounds (Sensor Tower, Mirror Sphere, Rover deployed drones, Drone incessant beeping).
-Game>Change Light Model Custom: Make a custom lightmodel and save it to settings.
-You still need to use "Change Light Model" for permanent.
-Game>Change Light Model: Changes the lighting mode (temporary or permanent).
 Game>Change Map: Change map (options to pick commander, sponsor, etc...
 Attention: If you get yellow ground areas; just load it again or try Reload Map.
 Game>Change Surface Signs To Materials: Changes all the ugly immersion breaking signs to materials (reversible).